uedwinc/flyreserve/journal/deployment.md

 Create a new private repository named _flyreserve-infra-staging-env_

-Start off with all the code from the _flyreserve-env-sandbox_ repository
+Start off with all the code from the _flyreserve-env-sandbox_ repository except the `global/s3` directory as s3 only need to be created once.

 ### 1. Configuring the Staging Workflow